Vector - The Other Stuff

 Constructors

-In C++11 the std::initializer_list<T> was introduced.
-This allows a better list initialization syntax to be used with user defined types.
-Since this is usually defined in terms of the range based construction we should probably add both of these constructors.
+In C++11, the std::initializer_list<T> was introduced.
+This allows a better list initialization syntax to be used with user-defined types.
+Since this is usually defined in terms of the range-based construction, we should probably add both of these constructors.

 • Vector(std::initializer_list<T> const& list)